 The pharmaceutical industry seems to have a part in every area of medicine.
 Funding from pharmaceutical companies goes to doctors, patient advocacy organizations, and health policy committees.

 When these groups receive industry money, it can create a conflict of interest between what’s best for large companies, and what’s best for patients.

 This can make a difference for your health, and shape how health policy impacts you.

-Having the patients voice represented in medical research, education, policy, and practice, assures that the best interest of those who are actually receiving treatment, is not forgotten.
+Having the patients voice represented in medical research, education, policy, and practice assure that the best interest of those who are actually receiving treatment is not forgotten.

 New Research Finds Industry Funding in Majority of Patient Advocacy Organizations

 Patient advocacy organizations provide counseling, advocacy, and education for patients, as well as engage in policy advocacy, and shape research agendas.
 While doing that, these organizations still receive funding from large pharmaceutical, device, and biotechnology, industries.

 What is the nature of this funding?
 Well, most advocacy organizations receive money from industry, even if they are a not for profit.